 Almost all organizations now have set criteria for initial provider applicants to request privileges; i.e. education/training; state licensure; certification; peer references, etc. but many organizations do not set requirements for requesting privileges at time of reappointment.
 Again, referring back to the CMS letter which states:

 “The Medical Staff must actually examine each individual practitioner’s qualifications and demonstrated competencies to perform each task/activity/privilege he/she has requested from the applicable scope of privileges for their category of practitioner.
 Components of practitioner qualifications and demonstrated competencies would include at least: current work practice, special training, quality of specific work, patient outcomes, education, maintenance of continuing education, adherence to medical staff rules, certifications, appropriate licensure, and currency of compliance with licensure requirements.”

-The number one issue found when building privilege is when an organization decides to omit privileges to “Perform History and Physical Examinations” on their provider delineations.
+The number one issue found when building privileges is when an organization decides to omit privileges to “Perform History and Physical Examinations” on their provider delineations.
 Many argue that it’s not required as it is defined in their organization Medical Staff Bylaws (for example: “members of the active medical staff may admit patients and perform the history and physical”).
 But the Medical Staff Bylaws do not grant privileges to a provider.
 In the CMS letter: Hospitals – Revised Interpretive Guidelines for Hospital Conditions of Participation: Requirements for History and Physical Examinations, dated February 8, 2008, it states: